 “You have to be a people person,” Rebbeca says.
 “You have to be able to show up authentically and genuinely for the children and youth that you’re going to be working with.”

 Part of this authenticity is being able to have meaningful conversations with children, youth and their caregivers.
-In these conversations, you will be gathering essential information about the child or youth that will form the basis the child or youth’s Plan of Care.
+In these conversations, you will be gathering essential information about the child or youth that will form the basis of the child's or youth’s Plan of Care.

 “A lot of these kids don’t have that person in their life that can advocate for them,” Rebbeca says.
 “So, part of your job is making sure their voice is being heard and their needs, and specifically what they’re saying they need, are going to be met.”